Content from Introduction

 The data processing example is defined as an Argo workflow.
 You can learn about Argo Workflows in their documentation.

-Every step in the workflow runs in a container, and there several ways to pass the information between the steps.
+Every step in the workflow runs in a container, and there are several ways to pass the information between the steps.

 The example configuration in argo/argo_bucket_run.yaml has comments to help you to understand how the files and/or parameters can be passed from a step to another.